PINTO0309/onnx2tf/README.md

       Output names of ONNX that interrupt model conversion.
-      Interrupts model transformation at the specified output name and outputs the model partitioned into subgraphs. e.g.
+      Interrupts model transformation at the specified output name and outputs the model partitioned into subgraphs.
+      With `tflite_backend="flatbuffer_direct"`, this crops ModelIR and
+      treats the specified tensors as runtime outputs. e.g.
       output_names_to_interrupt_model_conversion=['output0','output1','output2']